 1. A Healthy Diet Can Prevent Hairballs In Cats

 Poor nutrition is the source of many health complaints, which can be a factor in why your kitty might be vomiting hairballs.
 Inflammatory and indigestible ingredients lack the nutrition that helps keep our cat's digestive system working optimally.
+Raw cat food is a great option to help reduce hairballs and increase their water intake naturally.
 Here are a few cat food options we recommend:

 - Northwest Naturals Raw and Freeze-dried